 To the east are Swarzenberg-Passage and Barcaccia Bridge.
 To the west is Schwabentorbrücke (Swabian Gate Bridge).
-The Johanniterbrücke runs from the west to the north along with the Inn River.
+The Johanniterbrücke runs along with the Inn River from the west to the north.

 See Related: Top Tips for Stress-Free Travel

 Triumphpforte is among the best-known sights in the Austrian city of Innsbruck.
-It lies at the southerly end of the existing Maria-Theresien-Straße when the southern roadway out of the city.
+It lies at the southerly end of the existing Maria-Theresien-Straße when the southern roadway out of the town.

 The ecliptic is a noteworthy example of Renaissance architecture.
-The three-arched structure was at first built as part of the Spanischer Bau, or “Spanish Building”.
+The three-arched structure was initially built as part of the Spanischer Bau, or “Spanish Building.”

 The Triumphpforte is 25 meters (82 ft) high consisting of a triple archway resting on six Corinthian columns.
-The carving over the entrance depicts Emperor Maximilian I and his 2 daughters, Archduchesses Anna, and Kunigunde.
+The carving over the entrance depicts Emperor Maximilian I and his two daughters, Archduchesses Anna and Kunigunde.

 See Related: Layover vs. Stopovers: What the Difference

-Dürnstein Castle was built by the Knights Hospitaller between 1135 and 1237.
+The Knights Hospitaller built Dürnstein Castle between 1135 and 1237.
 It was named in memory of one of the monks that founded Klosterneuburg Abbey, Saint Sturmius.
-The castle has been enlarged several times over the centuries.
+The castle has been enlarged multiple times over the centuries.

 The siege of Dürnstein is an example of the operation of medieval siege technology.
-The castle was commanded by Leopold von Dürnstein until the castle fell to the Ottomans in 1489 during their campaign into Central Europe.
+Leopold von Dürnstein commanded the castle until it fell to the Ottomans in 1489 during their campaign into Central Europe.

 See Related: How to Travel with a Drone

-Semmeringbahn in Austria, which starts at Gloggnitz and leads over the Semmering to Mürzzuschlag, was the very first mountain train in Europe constructed with a common gauge track.
+Semmeringbahn in Austria, which starts at Gloggnitz and leads over the Semmering to Mürzzuschlag, was the first European mountain train constructed with a standard gauge track.
 The railway is recognized as a UNESCO World Heritage site.

-The Semmering railway was intended to connect Vienna with the Carinthian coast and Trieste and was one of the most significant civil engineering tasks that had ever been realized on the European continent.
+The Semmering railway was intended to connect Vienna with the Carinthian coast and Trieste.
+It was one of the most significant civil engineering tasks ever realized on the European continent.

-It was constructed between 1848 and 1854 in order to open up trade connections to Trieste which had actually just been recognized as a vital port in the wake of the Treaty of Campo Formio.
+It was constructed between 1848 and 1854 to open up trade connections to Trieste, which had just been recognized as a vital port in the wake of the Treaty of Campo Formio.

-The Semmering railway job was one of Vienna’s first and at that time most ambitious rail projects.
-It brought fame to engineers like Carl Ritter von Ghega, Major Josef Grafl, and also Eduard van der Nüll as well as their workers who developed the very first hill train in the world.
+The Semmering railway job was one of Vienna’s first and most ambitious rail projects then.
+It brought fame to engineers like Carl Ritter von Ghega, Major Josef Grafl, and Eduard van der Nüll, along with their workers who developed the first hill train in the world.

-On its 155-kilometer route, the railway passes through 8 tunnels and over 2,000 bridges (including the Semmering Viaduct), for this reason producing a significant expanse of memorials.
+On its 155-kilometer route, the railway passes through 8 tunnels and over 2,000 bridges (including the Semmering Viaduct), producing a significant expanse of memorials.

-It is one of the very first stone castles to be built in Carinthia with a very long history and also a nearly unblemished structure that has survived for nearly 800 years.
+It is one of the very first stone castles to be built in Carinthia, with a long history and a nearly unblemished structure that has survived for almost 800 years.

-It was constructed between 1192 and 1240 as a middle ages quarry castle on behalf of Archbishop Hartwig II of Salzburg, who named it Hochosterwitz Castle (High Rock of Wiese).
+It was constructed between 1192 and 1240 as a Middle Agesquarry castle by Archbishop Hartwig II of Salzburg, who named it Hochosterwitz Castle (High Rock of Wiese).
 It was constructed in the Romanesque style and is located at an altitude of 625 meters (2,053 feet) above sea level.

 In 1554, it returned to Salzburg, and also after that, it never suffered that level of devastation again.
-It was renovated in Baroque style between 1752 as well as 1757 when its current name of Hochosterwitz was given to it.
+It was renovated in Baroque style between 1752 and 1757, when its current name, Hochosterwitz, was given to it.

-Katzenturm Feldkirch is a tower in Austria, constructed in the year 1634 at Feldkirch within the federal state of Vorarlberg.
+Katzenturm Feldkirch is a tower in Austria constructed in 1634 at Feldkirch within the federal state of Vorarlberg.
 It was one of the very first landmarks built with due regard to the latest available safety technology.

-The tower can be found on Castle Hill which is also referred to as Hofberg hill, the very same name it carries today.
+The tower can be found on Castle Hill, also called Hofberg Hill, the same name it carries today.
 It is among the most famous landmarks in all of Austria.

 This tower was the first landmark in Vorarlberg to be constructed as a safe-keeping building.
-The Katzenturm Feldkirch is one of the very first landmarks that actually made use of an external staircase inside a stone framework.
+The Katzenturm Feldkirch is one of the first landmarks that used an external staircase inside a stone framework.

 See Related: 35 Hilarious Travel Memes

-Fortress Hohensalzburg is a large medieval fortress in the city of Salzburg, Austria.
+Fortress Hohensalzburg is a large medieval fortress in Salzburg, Austria.
 It rests atop the Festungsberg at an elevation of 506 meters.
 It was put up at the behest of the Prince-Archbishops of Salzburg.

 The fortress is 250 meters (or 820 feet) long and 150 meters (or 490 feet) wide.
 It has a surface area of 30,000 square meters (or 3.9 acres) and has 365 windows and 34 towers.

-It is among the most famous landmarks in Austria and also among its most visited landmarks since it houses various museums like the Museum of Sound, as well as the Salzburg City Museum, which chronicles the history of Salzburg from prehistoric times to the early modern age.
+It is among the most famous landmarks in Austria and its most visited landmarks since it houses various museums like the Museum of Sound and the Salzburg City Museum, which chronicles the history of Salzburg from prehistoric times to the early modern age.

-It houses a display of 15th Century weapons and also houses a library with over 60,000 volumes including one of the most comprehensive collections of music in Europe dating from the Middle Ages to the Renaissance.
+It houses a display of 15th Century weapons.
+Also, it houses a library with over 60,000 volumes, including one of the most comprehensive collections of European music dating from the Middle Ages to the Renaissance.